chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 the only difference being that _we use a value tuple instead of an anonymous type_.

-This is ok, there must be a simpler solution, I mean without resorting to `HasValue` and `Value` which, by the way, is the best option here!
+This is ok, but there must be a simpler solution, I mean without resorting to `HasValue` and `Value` which, by the way, is the best option here!
 Actually, there is, it is very simple and we already saw it: just don't use a join but an intermediate value tuple.
 For this purpose, we have created an helper